 Click on the icon entitled “Online Filing LOG IN” to access the FCC's interactive, online application system.
 For complete instructions visit the FCC’s Obtaining a Vanity Call Sign web page.

 After submitting the application form, you will receive a FCC application file number.
 FCC takes 18 days to process applications for vanity call signs.

 Assuming your fee reaches FCC as required, the FCC processing time for Vanity applications is 18 days.
 If you have not heard anything from FCC in 30 days, you should contact the FCC regarding your application.
 You can call FCC weekdays toll free at 888-225-5322 (wait to speak with a live person); or fax FCC at 717-338-2696; or write to them at: FCC, 1270 Fairfield Rd, Gettysburg PA 17325-7245.

-Some amateurs find that no one knows them under their new Vanity call sign identity, and they don't desire to wait to let the new identity sink in.
-In such cases the applicant desires to get back the call sign they gave up when they applied for their Vanity call sign.
+Some amateurs find that no one knows them under their new vanity call sign identity, and they don't desire to wait to let the new identity sink in.
+In such cases the applicant would like to get the call sign back that they gave up when they applied for their vanity call sign.
 Is there a way to accomplish this?
 The answer is yes, so long as the call sign they surrendered has not yet been reassigned to someone else (surrendered call signs are available only to former holders; or members of a deceased amateur's family, or to a club where the deceased amateur was a member--with permission of the family; within the first two years after the call sign was surrendered or cancelled).